kynsofficial/siberiancms-integration/README.md

 ### Security Best Practices

-- Regularly update both WordPress and the SwiftSpeed Siberian Integration plugin
+- Regularly update both WordPress and the Swiftspeed Siberian Integration plugin
 - Use strong, unique passwords for API and database access
 - Implement proper user role management in both WordPress and Siberian
 - Consider IP restrictions for sensitive admin functionalities